‘The Leader of Men’ Ruperto Evangelista -The Greatest Coach in Philippine Track and Field History

-Ruperto Cudal Evangelista was born on 3 September 1914.
-As he was an active athlete in the Triple Jump and the best the Philippines had from 1932-1935 and 1937.
+Ruperto Cudal Evangelista was born on 3 September 1914; he was an active athlete in the Triple Jump and the best the Philippines had from 1932-1935 and 1937.

-In the Long Jump, Evangelista was the #1 in the Philippines in 1932 1933, and 1937.
+In the Long Jump, Ruperto Evangelista was the #1 in the Philippines in 1932, 1933, and 1937.
 He won his first national title in the Triple Jump in 1932 as an 18-year-old.

-He was so peeved he took the jump, exceeded the pit, landed on the hard ground, and broke his ankles which would lead to arthritis in later years.
+He was so peeved that he took the jump, exceeded the pit, landed on the hard ground, and broke his ankles, leading to arthritis in later years.
 That ended his athletic career.
-He went on to coach the UP track and field team that won several championships.
+However, he went on to coach the UP track and field team that won several championships.

-Evangelista a teacher went on to coach the UP track and field team from 1949 to 1979.
+Ruperto Evangelista, a teacher, coached the UP track and field team from 1949 to 1979.
 Winning a total of 14 Men’s UAAP Titles.

 He was one coach who used his runners to experiment on new training techniques, like the length of stride, pacing, or going all out.

 He coached the gold medal winners in the 4x100m relay, composed of Remigio Vista, Isaac Gomez, Pedro Subido, and Enrique Bautista in 1958, and in 1962 they defended the title with Vista, Gomez, Claro Pellosis, and Rogelio Onofre.